tfry-git/EmbAJAX/README.md

 ## Some TODOs

 - More controls:
-  - One nice-to-have feature would be a button-variant used for steering applications (think: an RC car).
-Instead of click, this would have to report "pressed" and "released".
-Importantly, it would have to include a mechanism to cope with connection errors.
-Probably, while pressed, it would have to send frequent "pings", and if the server-side does not receive such a ping after - say - 500ms, it will asuume the button _may_ have been released (tri-state, so the client can select the best safe behavior in this state of uncertainty).
-  - As an even more sophisticated idea: A sort of "touch-screen", reporting clicks, and releases with exact position, continuous reporting of mouse position (optional: always, never, while button pressed).
+  - One nice to have idea: A sort of "touch-screen", reporting clicks, and releases with exact position, continuous reporting of mouse position (optional: always, never, while button pressed).
     - Bonus points: With position marker ("cursor"), with ability to load arbitrary background image.
+  - Toggle buttons (trivial to implement on top of pushbuttons)
 - More drivers
 - More examples
 - Basic authentication / permission features